s1rcheese/League-Addon/README.md

 u can suggested modules to be added or add modules from a other addon in the issues

 ### Credits
-me (1nject) for coding the best meteor addon out there 1.20.1 addon 1.20.2 when idk
+me (1nject) for coding the best 1.20.1 meteor addon out there 1.20.2 when idk